FreeGrok/FreeGrok/README.md

 Both indexer and web app emit extensive log messages.

-OpenGrok is shipped with the `logging.properties` file that contains logging configuration.
+FreeGrok is shipped with the `logging.properties` file that contains logging configuration.

 The `OpenGrok` shell script will automatically use this file